 A look at the Key word of the command and it’s meanings in Hebrew

-In addition to “return” it can also be translated “to recover, to reverse, to rescue, to relinquish, to receive back, to restore, to come home”
+“shuv” has been translated and can mean: “to return, to turn back, to recover, to reverse, to recur, to relinquish, to receive back, to restore, to come home”

 Going deeper “shuv” Can also mean “repent”